kaylale124/kayla-student/_posts/2023-08-21-GitHub_Pages_Tangibles.md

 - Run make commands to build and test blog locally, before pushing changes to GitHub pages.
 - Discuss GitHub Account, show ability to push/pull changes from VSCode.
 - Discuss development on Themes, show how you plan to organized lab notebook.
+- Edited and customized theme, images, and links